Peetzie/02450/02450Toolbox_Python/readme.txt

 body.mat
 This is a subset of the dataset on body dimenstions available at http://www.sci.usq.edu.au/courses/STA3301/resources/Data/ and described in
-G. Heinz, L. J. Peterson, R. W. Johnson, and C. J. Kerk, ï¿½Exploring relationships in body dimensions,ï¿½ Journal of Statistics Education, vol. 11, no. 2, 2003.
+G. Heinz, L. J. Peterson, R. W. Johnson, and C. J. Kerk, “Exploring relationships in body dimensions,” Journal of Statistics Education, vol. 11, no. 2, 2003.

 faithful.mat and faithful.txt
 Dataset on eruption of the Old Faithful geyser described in
-A. Azzalini and A. Bowman, ï¿½A look at some data on the old faithful geyser,ï¿½ Applied Statistics, pp. 357ï¿½365, 1990.
+A. Azzalini and A. Bowman, “A look at some data on the old faithful geyser,” Applied Statistics, pp. 357–365, 1990.
-W. Hï¿½rdle, Smoothing techniques: with implementation in S. Springer, 1991
+W. Härdle, Smoothing techniques: with implementation in S. Springer, 1991

 female.txt and male.txt
 Data is taken from http://www.cs.cmu.edu/afs/cs/project/ai-repository/ai/areas/nlp/corpora/names/,